 Deng passes a resolution to dissolve the commune and open up China to foreign trade.

 Hu Yaobang resigns from office and is replaced by Zhao Ziyang.
-Also Deng Xiaoping, Chen Yun, and Li Xiannian resign and are replaced by younger members who are more technology orientated.
+Also Deng Xiaoping, Chen Yun, and Li Xiannian resign and are replaced by younger members who are more technology-oriented.

-April 1989: Hu Yaobang dies and at a demonstration in Tiananmen Square students demand that the Communist government fall.
+April—Hu Yaobang dies and, at a demonstration in Tiananmen Square, students demand that the Communist government fall.

-June 4, 1989: Since the students and citizens refuse to leave Tiananmen Square, the government sends in the military.
-Tanks roll into the square and open fire killing more then 200 people.
+June—Since the students and citizens refuse to leave Tiananmen Square, the government sends in the military.
+Tanks roll into the square and open fire, killing more than two hundred people.